 6.5 The third parties who provide services on our behalf fall into the following categories:

-6.5.1 Our partners providing logistical and external service support.
+6.5.1 Our partners providing logistics and external service support.

 6.5.2 Our business partners or advisors for the purposes of completing a contract with you.